nptrainor/internpt-manager/README.md

 where command is one of:

-install - We've just done that!
+a) install - We've just done that!

-uninstall - removes all the files used by the internpt-manager
+b) uninstall - removes all the files used by the internpt-manager

-stop - stops the rclone mount by stopping the systemd unit.
+c) stop - stops the rclone mount by stopping the systemd unit.
 Unmounts the Internxt Drive folder (eg. for Jess, it unmounts: /home/jess/Internxt)

-restart - stop and then start
+d) restart - stop and then start

-status - relates the status of the systemd rclone mount.
+e) status - relates the status of the systemd rclone mount.
 One of: Status: Service is NOT active because it is NOT installed / Status: Service is active / Status: Service is stopped / Status: Service Status unavailable

-remote_status - relates the status of the systemd rclone mount as a single digit.
+f) remote_status - relates the status of the systemd rclone mount as a single digit.
 Inactive: 0; Active: 1; Stopped: 2; Unavailable: 3

-credentials - prints help on setting up the credentials file (as above)
+g) credentials - prints help on setting up the credentials file (as above)

-webdav_status - returns status of Internxt WebDav service on your device true (online) / false (offline) / -1 (unavailable)
+h) webdav_status - returns status of Internxt WebDav service on your device true (online) / false (offline) / -1 (unavailable)

-check - checks whether the rclone mount is running but the webdav service is offline/unavailable (it has happened!) - restarts Internxt WebDav service on your device
+i) check - checks whether the rclone mount is running but the webdav service is offline/unavailable (it has happened!) - restarts Internxt WebDav service on your device

-help - prints a great big screen of help
+j) help - prints a great big screen of help

-getTerminalWidth - internal use only
+k) getTerminalWidth - internal use only

 Requirements:

-1)PHP v7+ -you more than likely can get away with a lower version, but why would you?
+1) PHP v7+ -you more than likely can get away with a lower version, but why would you?
 2) Posix for PHP - I install the "php-process" module and this sorted it out
 3) Rclone
 4) Internxt CLI
-5) a linux distro using Systemd
+5) A Linux distro using Systemd

 Gotchas: